Would you like to make a gift in support of our Mountains of Opportunity campaign?

 Your Ruby Sisson Library has always been a place to explore, share, discover, and dream.
 But, the time has come for an upgraded and expanded library – one that offers quiet reading spaces and public meeting places, bright and cheery youth areas, and the latest resources and technology for everyone.
 The current library building was built in 1989.
 It is time to bring the building into the 21st century.

 Cindi Galabota, Executive Director of the Ruby Sisson Library Foundation, would love to speak with you about our Mountains of Opportunity campaign.
 Please contact Cindi at 970-264-2209 or email@example.com.
-Join Cindi and hundreds of others who have made a donation to help build a better future for the Library we all love!
+Join Cindi and hundreds of others who have made an investment in building a better future for the Library we all love!

 Our current challenges include:

 - No engaged space for teens and tweens;

 - Lack of complete ADA compliance and accessibility;

 - Constant demand and competition for meeting spaces, both small and large.

 - Limited programming capacity;

 - No dedicated children’s area for early literacy programming.

 Your Ruby Sisson Library is the hub of a healthy Pagosa Springs community.
 The Library building is currently 7300 square feet.
 We propose a renovated and expanded building size of 11,300 square feet.